SUNRUSE-Junk-Drawer/whats-this/design/general-idea.md

 - If the message handler changes the receiving actor's state, a new value describing that state.

-## Globals

-The following are defined by the implementation in every message handler at
-runtime:

-###

 ## Example

 For instance, we have an actor describing a character, who is carrying items,